 Whether you live in a historic brownstone in Boston or a contemporary high-rise in Miami, there’s a good chance your building still relies on an outdated telephone intercom.
 But why?
 There are better solutions on the market that enhance the lifestyles of today’s residents.

-The smart video intercom
+The modern intercom

-The smart video intercom goes beyond the traditional video intercom.
+Today’s intercom goes beyond the traditional video intercom.
 It lets you open doors and manage property access all from a smartphone.
 Gone are the days where you have to be in your apartment to provide access to your visitors.

-ButterflyMX introduced the only smart video intercom in 2014.
-Built around the device everyone already has in their pocket — the smartphone — ButterflyMX eliminates expensive building wiring and in-unit hardware that come with other apartment intercom systems.
+ButterflyMX introduced the first smart video intercom in 2014.
+Built around the device everyone already has in their pocket — the smartphone — ButterflyMX eliminates the expensive building wiring and in-unit hardware that come with other apartment intercom systems.
 What’s more, buildings equipped with a smart video intercom give residents, visitors, and property staff greater control over who they grant and restrict access to.

 ButterflyMX offers both safety- and convenience-focused features such as: